-- ▶ Check the frequency response at the listening position using your acoustical measurement system: - In the case of excessive very low frequency levels at the listening position, turn the potentiometer LOW CUT (5) to the left.
-This reduces the output level of the subwoofer towards lower frequencies.
+- Check the frequency response at the listening position using your acoustical measurement system: - In the case of excessive very low frequency levels at the listening position, turn the potentiometer LOW CUT (5) to the left.
+This reduces the output level of the subwoofer towards lower frequencies. - Measure the subwoofer's sound pressure level at the listening position.